Ttanasart-pt/PXC-doc/readme.md

 Github page: https://docs.pixel-composer.com

-## Generating pages
+## Editing

-Call `gen/main.py` to generate all pages.
+Edit files in `content/` then call `py ./gen/main.py` to generate all pages.

-### Static contents

-All files in `content/` are editable static content.

-- PascalCase will be converted to  Title Case.
-- Page can begins with number to force ordering.
-Number needs to ends with underscore `_` before the actual name.
+- Page name can begins with number to force ordering.
+Number needs to ends with underscore `_` before the actual name ("2_interfaces").

-### Node data

-Calling `main.py` will generate placeholder content for every nodes in the `content/__nodes`.
-Content in `__nodes` will be populated in the corresponding page automatically.

 ## Media

 All media are stored in `src`.
-Every image should use different name (even in different directory.) to allow tag shortcuts.
+Every image should use different name (even in different directory.) to allow for tag shortcuts.

 ## Tag shortcuts